A Little More About Our Craft Beer Cooperative

 In short, it seemed like the perfect time and industry for a craft beer cooperative – or craft beer purchasing group.

 But starting any cooperative is hard, let alone a craft beer cooperative – an industry known for proud independence and entrepreneurial spirit.
 That aside, any new cooperative, like the Independent Brewers Alliance, faces a classic Catch-22 situation.
 A successful craft beer cooperative – or craft beer purchasing alliance – needs brewer-members to give suppliers an incentive to offer discounts and savings programs.
-But how can you recruit brewer-members without any savings programs to offer them.
-You get the idea.
+But it’s hard to recruit brewer-members without any savings programs to offer them.

 So, at CBC 2016 where we first pitched a craft beer cooperative to brewers, we had to rely on brewers and suppliers who had the foresight to see what a craft beer cooperative could become rather than what it was.
 And the pitch went something like this: